quarkusio/quarkus-super-heroes/rest-narration/README.md

     - [Deploying directly via Kubernetes Extensions](#deploying-directly-via-kubernetes-extensions)

 ## Introduction
 This is the Narration REST API microservice.
-It is a reactive HTTP microservice integrating with the [Azure OpenAI Service](https://azure.microsoft.com/en-us/products/ai-services/openai-service) to narrate a fight.
-This service is implemented using [RESTEasy Reactive](https://quarkus.io/guides/resteasy-reactive) with reactive endpoints and the [Microsoft Semantic Kernel for Java](https://devblogs.microsoft.com/semantic-kernel/introducing-semantic-kernel-for-java/).
+It is a reactive HTTP microservice using the [Microsoft Semantic Kernel for Java](https://devblogs.microsoft.com/semantic-kernel/introducing-semantic-kernel-for-java/) to integrate with an AI service to generate text narrating a given fight.

+The Narration microservice needs to access an AI service to generate the text narrating the fight.
+You can choose between [OpenAI](https://openai.com/) or [Azure OpenAI](https://azure.microsoft.com/en-us/products/ai-services/openai-service).
+Azure OpenAI, or "OpenAI on Azure" is a service that provides REST API access to OpenAI’s models, including the GPT-4, GPT-3, Codex and Embeddings series.
+The difference between OpenAI and Azure OpenAI is that it runs on Azure global infrastructure, which meets your production needs for critical enterprise security, compliance, and regional availability.

+This service is implemented using [RESTEasy Reactive](https://quarkus.io/guides/resteasy-reactive) with reactive endpoints.
 Additionally, this application favors constructor injection of beans over field injection (i.e. `@Inject` annotation).

 ![rest-narration](images/rest-narration.png)